Stemm (band)

 STEMM began a hiatus on December 1, 2012.
 In early 2019, it was announced on the band's Facebook page that they would be releasing new music later in the year.

 STEMM was endorsed by ESP Guitars, Jägermeister, Dream Cymbals, Regal Tip drumsticks and Mesa Boogie.

 History

 Early years

-STEMM was formed in June 1998 by Joe Cafarella, Russ Martin and Jimi and Louis Penque.
+STEMM was formed in June 1998 by Joe Cafarella, Jimi Penque, Russ Martin and Louis Penque.
 All the members had come from various other local acts.
 By December the band recorded a two-song promo disc.
 Within four months' time, the album had sold well over 600 copies.
 Initially STEMM incorporated a hybrid of hardcore with rapcore much like the band E.Town Concrete.
 These sounds were very prominent on their first EP, entitled Further Efforts and also on their first independently released debut, entitled Dead to Me which was released in 2002.
 In July 2000, STEMM would announce the addition of second guitarist, Rich Spalla.